United States Oval Office Address

 President Joe Biden addresses the nation about the response to the October 7 attacks in Israel and Russia's ongoing war on Ukraine, Thursday, October 19, 2023, in the Oval Office.

-An Oval Office address is a type of speech made by the president of the United States, usually in the Oval Office at the White House.
+An Oval Office address is a type of speech made by the president of the United States, usually but not always in the Oval Office at the White House.
 It is considered among the most solemn settings for an address made by a leader, and is most often delivered to announce a major new policy initiative, on the occasion of a leader's departure from office, or during times of national emergency (natural disaster, war, etc.).

 On occasions of national interest, U.S. presidents may decide to speak to the American people directly.
 Often in addresses to the nation, the president speaks directly into the camera and begins with the phrase, "My fellow Americans...".